webgraphe/phollow/README.md

 use Webgraphe\Phollow\Configuration;
 use Webgraphe\Phollow\Documents\Error;

-$configuration = Configuration::fromIniFile('path/to/configuration.ini');
-ErrorHandler::create($configuration->getLogFile())
+ErrorHandler::create()
-    // Fancies backtraces
+    // Fancies backtraces and error locations
     ->withBasePath('path/to/project')
-    // Calls error_reporting() for you and shuts down error display ->withErrorReporting(E_ALL)
+    // Will call error_reporting() upon registering and will shut down error display ->withErrorReporting(E_ALL | E_STRICT)
     // Filters errors reported using an indicator function ->withErrorFilter(
         function (Error $error) {
             return 'report-error-from.my-host.only' === $error->getHostName();
         }
     )
-    // You're done! next PHP error triggered will be reported to the handler ->register();
+    // You're done!
+Next PHP error triggered will be reported to the handler ->register();
 ```